rkrishn/React-Webpack-boilerplate/README.md

 # React-Webpack-boilerplate
-This is a boiler plate for using react, webpack with Es6, Auto reload React files servers the file from Server js file
+This is a boiler plate for using react, webpack with Es6, Auto reload React files serves the file from Server js file

 # ES6